 You Yangs Regional Park is just over half an hour away from Cornerstone Weribee in Victoria.
 Perfect for bushwalking, mountain biking and rock climbing.

 Tamborine National Park is a short drive from Flagstone in Queensland and offers some exceptional scenery, including glimpses of the Pacific Ocean and Gold Coast skyline.
-Regional Rec Park is coming soon to Flagstone will see a Dog park with water play, 3 x adventure playgrounds, pump trail, fitness trail, maze plus more!
+Flagstone's Regional Recreation Park is a big draw card for the community with a Dog Park with water play, Adventure Playground and a Water Play Park!

 Relax at one of Spring Mountain's local lagoons - home to natural bushland, a variety of bird life and grassed areas.